Sprit Pond - Photo by Carol Main

 Be aware that for lands where the Land Trust holds an easement, landowner policies may differ.
 Some easements, such as Mary’s Woods, involve passing through a landowner’s yard and near their home.
 To preserve the privilege of bringing your pet to these lands, be sure your dog is a well-behaved guest.

-Help us in 2023: Volunteer!
+Help us!
+Volunteer!